 Read the latest reviews from our customers

-What a superb night at strada with a celebrity too.
+What a superb night at strada.
 The staff were superb - very attentive but not too fussy.

 A superb evening.
 Delicious food and a relaxed atmosphere.

 As soon as my guests and I entered the restaurant, the atmosphere was wonderful.
 We did have to wait at least 10 minutes for anyone to approach us but we could tell it was a busy night.
 When we were finally seated the waiter asked to take our coats.
 I thought this was great as I have never experienced this type of quality before.

 The Olives were perfect and delicious, most of my guests didn’t actually like the saltiness but being a great fan of olives myself, I loved them.